Mental Health Association in Fulton & Montgomery Counties

 Program Days:

-The Montgomery County Program is held on Tuesday and Thursday between the hours of 3:00 pm and 5:00 pm.
+The Montgomery County Program is held Tuesday, Thursday and Friday between the hours of 3:00 pm and 5:00 pm.

-The Fulton County program is held on Mondays, Wednesdays, and Fridays between the hours of 3:00 pm and 5:00 pm.
+The Fulton County program is held on Mondays and Wednesdays between the hours of 3:00 pm and 5:00 pm.

 Program Location: